sait-wbdv/fall-2021/src/courses/cpnt260/day08.md

 - This form should be a bit longer.
 Try to kep to best practices as dicussed, but also try to use as many types of data as you can.
 1. Wireframe a form
 2. Draft content text (questions and answers)
-3. Look up types of input syntax that you will possibly use for this, take note of all teh syntax
+3. Look up types of input syntax that you will possibly use for this, take note of all the syntax
    - If you want an extra challenge in the afternoon.
 Try to write out all the html code with only your notes and wireframe

 ### Terminology